On this page:

 Incidental Catch of Mink and Otter

-Although it is not permitted to trap for mink or otter after the general trapping season closes, trappers may keep a mink or otter if caught by accident during the beaver trapping season.
+Although it is not permitted to trap for mink or otter after the general trapping season closes, trappers may keep mink or otter if caught by accident during the beaver trapping season.

 Bag Limits for Fisher and Marten